mcarson16/Pewlett-Hackard-Analysis/README.md

 ### Mentorship Program Analysis:
 ![image](https://user-images.githubusercontent.com/83254435/122701473-f1a07080-d212-11eb-9e75-7bef99e6d2e7.png)
 - 1,549, roughly 1%, of all employees identified for retirement are eligible for the mentorship program.
-  - Full eligible Senior Staff participation recuperates 2%.
+  - Full eligible Senior Staff participation recuperates 2% for that title.
-  - Full eligible Engineer participation recuperates 1%.
+  - Full eligible Engineer participation recuperates 1% for that title.
-  - Full eligible Staff participation recuperates 2%.
+  - Full eligible Staff participation recuperates 2% for that title.
-  - Full eligible Senior Engineers participation recuperates 3%.
+  - Full eligible Senior Engineers participation recuperates 3% for that title.
-  - Full eligible Technique Leader participation recuperates 1%.
+  - Full eligible Technique Leader participation recuperates 1% for that title.
-  - Full eligible Assistant Engineer participation recuperates 2%.
+  - Full eligible Assistant Engineer participation recuperates 2% for that title.
   - No Managers are currently eligible for the mentorship program.
 - Eligible mentors could take on multiple mentees for a broader impact.